 AHU application

-In AHUs, humidity sensors work alongside temperature sensors to regulate airflows and maintain optimal indoor conditions, avoiding condensation or excessive dryness.
+In AHUs, humidity sensors work alongside temperature sensors to control humidification or dehumidification to maintain optimal indoor conditions, avoiding condensation or excessive dryness.

 Offsetting Humidity